nodejs/node/doc/api/net.md

 > Stability: 2 - Stable

-The `net` module provides an asynchronous network API for creating servers ([`net.Server`][]) and clients ([`net.Socket`][]) that implement TCP or local communications (domain sockets on UNIX, named pipes on Windows).
+The `net` module provides an asynchronous network API for creating stream-based servers ([`net.Server`][]) and clients ([`net.Socket`][]) that implement TCP or local communications (domain sockets on UNIX, named pipes on Windows).
 It can be accessed using: